-Idle time is the time that company pays to employees or workers, but they cannot complete any works due to other reasons beyond their control.
+Idle time is the time that company pays to employees or workers, but they cannot complete works due to other reasons beyond their control.
 It is the time when employees have nothing to do during the working hour, they are not able to do the work because of various reasons.
 For example, there are two workers in the restaurant, the chef and waiter.
-There is an idle time when the waiter waits for the chef to cook food.
-It is similar to Machine idle time which is the time that machines do not break, but they are not being used.
+It is an idle time when the waiter waits for the chef to cook food.
+It is similar to Machine idle time which is the time that machines do not break down, but they are not being used.

 Idle Time Formula

 Idle time formula will help us to calculate the percentage of idle time compared to a total working hour.
 In other words, it is the time which company wast due to unutilized time.

 To calculate idle time, we simply deduct the actual working hour from the total standard hour, the difference is idle time.
 It shows the number of hours which company spends without getting anything done.

 We can calculate idle time per employee, by the departments, or a whole company.
 Management should calculate idle time by department or processing stage which easies to find causes and solutions.

 Idle Time Example